reorderbench/reorderbench_code/README.md

 # ReorderBench: A Benchmark for Matrix Reordering

 Related code for benchmark generation, unified scoring models and reordering models in our paper "ReorderBench: A Benchmark for Matrix Reordering".
+For more information, please visit https://reorderbench.github.io/.

 ![alt text](system_pipeline.png)